-Litter fall add organic material to HYPE.
+Litter fall in the form of plant residues add organic material to HYPE.
 It increases the levels of fastC in top two layers in soil.
 The organic carbon addition by litter fall is defined based on crop.
 Input, resc (kg/ha/yr), gives a daily supplement to the pool during the number of days determined by parameter litterdays.